 And not only is conversational marketing more convenient for customers, but it’s also a great way to show off your brand’s personality.
 Through copywriting, images, emojis, and videos, you can give your messaging conversations a personality — one that reinforces your brand.
 Customers and prospects are likely to keep engaging with your branding if you make it enjoyable and easy to do.

 Live chat allows you to collect information about qualified leads contacting you.

-That could mean getting their phone number to follow up for a call.
+That could mean getting their phone number to follow up on a call.
 Or it could mean getting more information about their industry, company, needs, and challenges.